DHRUV6029/Llamma-2Fine-Tune-New-Categorization/README.md

 # Setting up Hugging Face CLI and User Authentication
 Create a WRITE access token on Hugging Face (https://huggingface.co/settings/tokens).
 Execute !huggingface-cli login in Google Colab Notebook, enter the token, and enter "Y."

+## 3. Deployment to AWS Sagemaker

+Aws_SageMaker_Deploy.ipynb is the script to run for sagemaker deployment

+**Prequsites**
+1. Need an AWS account with AWSSageMakerFullAccess Role configured
+2. Derive AWS Credentials
+3. install boto3 and sagemaker